Scriptbash/QRaven/qraven/help/source/index.rst

 Welcome to QRaven's documentation!
 ============================================

-You will find all the information about QRaven, from installing it to contributing to its development.
+You will find all the information about QRaven, from its installation to contributing to its development.
 If you find any errors or typos, please `report them <https://github.com/Scriptbash/QRaven/issues>`_.